DUC2026-PGA-BuildSoft-Technology/Inventory_bot/README.md

 # License

-This project was developed for academic purposes as part of the Software Project Development (2026) course.
+This project was developed for academic purposes as part of the **Software Project Development (2026)** course.

+© 2026 Smart-Stock Inventory Bot Project Team.

 [⬆ Back to Top](#top)